This post may contain affiliate links. To read our affiliate policy, click here.

 As you know, glucose is sugar.
 On the one hand, it is one of the sources of fuel for the body in the form of carbohydrates.
-On the other hand, it is best in moderation – unhealthy levels can have a serious or even permanent effect.
-So, is the same true for glucose-based ingredients that are quite common in shampoos, soaps, and detergents?
+On the other hand, it is best in moderation – unhealthy levels can have serious or even permanent side effects.
+Is the same true for glucose-derived surfactants that are quite common in shampoos, soaps, and detergents?

 In 2013 the Cosmetic Ingredient Review Expert Panel reviewed the safety data on 19 alkyl glucosides and issued a report.
 The Panel concluded that there is a potential for dermal irritation.
 Accordingly, the Panel encourages manufacturers to formulate products to be non-irritating.

 Unlike many other surfactants, the Cosmetic Ingredient Review determined that glucoside surfactants are not allergens or sensitizers.
-However, in 2013, dermatologists tested people and determined that it is possible to develop an allergic reaction to alkyl glucosides.
+However, in 2013, dermatologists tested people and discovered that it is possible to develop an allergic reaction to alkyl glucosides.

-Furthermore, UK dermatologists determined that out of the 2,796 patients they tested, twenty-one (1.04%) had a positive patch test reaction to at least one of the alkyl glucosides.
+In the UK, dermatologists determined that out of the 2,796 patients they tested, twenty-one (1.04%) had a positive patch test reaction to at least one of the alkyl glucosides.
 79.3% of patients were sensitized to multiple chemicals of this group; 21 patients (72.4%) were female.
 The mean age was 43.5 years.
 Twelve patients (41.4%) had a background of atopic dermatitis.
 The dermatologist concluded that it is important to test patients with allergic contact dermatitis for allergy to these chemicals.

 Their mutagenic potential was assessed in two tests on bacteria samples.
 As a result, researchers found that they were not mutagenic.
 That is to say, they do not cause genetic mutation.